solo-system/solo-system.github.io/about.md

-Start with motivation: open to everyone, inexpensive - design philosophy (no returns in Cameroon!)
 Decide what info you are happy to put up about J&R - bio in 2 sentences for each of you.
 Exclude email addresses
 Link to facebook/youtube for suggestions/comments